 The altitude chosen for a satellite depends on the job it is designed for.

 Types of satellites

-The GPS (global positioning system) is made up of 24 satellites that orbit at an altitude of 20,000 km above the surface of the Earth.
+The GPS (global positioning system) is made up of a minimum of 24 satellites (and allows for up to 32), that orbit at an altitude of 20,000 km above the surface of the Earth.
 The difference in time for signals received from four satellites is used to calculate the exact location of a GPS receiver on Earth.

 These are used for television, phone or internet transmissions, for example, the Optus D1 satellite is in a geostationary orbit above the equator and has a coverage footprint to provide signals to all of Australia and New Zealand.